18 things I did after installing Fedora 20, the Xfce spin

 The download size would be significant depending on how many updates are available at the time you do it.
 On my system it took around 237MB.

-2. Get a better browser - Firefox + Chrome
+2. Get a better browser - Firefox and Chromium

 Fedora 20 Xfce ships with the Midori.
-Okay, but its sort of buggy on high profile sites like youtube.com and crashes frequently.
-So the wise advice is to get hands on a heavy weight browser.
+Its okay, but sort of buggy on high profile sites like youtube.com and crashes frequently.
+So the wise advice is to get a heavy weight browser.

 Firefox is there in the repositories so go further than yum.